 The MAC entity shall, when triggered by the upper layer to send Positioning Measurement Gap Activation/Deactivation Request, cancel the triggered Positioning Measurement Gap Activation/Deactivation Request, if any and trigger another Positioning Measurement Gap Activation/Deactivation Request according to the upper layer's request.

+The MAC entity shall, when received an indication that the gap is not needed or when received a DL positioning MG activation MAC CE to activate the pre-configured positioning MG, cancel the triggered Positioning Measurement Gap Activation Request, if any.

 The MAC entity shall,